Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 Beyond spin-excitations, we must also carefully consider the orbital/charge degrees of freedom (Fig.~\ref{fig:1}E).
 The spin and charge are strongly coupled: in a classical unrestricted mean-field, orbitals for spin-up and spin-down delocalize differently because of the Pauli principle and double exchange~\cite{noodleman1995orbital}.
 Consequently, different broken-symmetry states have very different spin-up and spin-down mean-field orbitals.

 Prior DMRG calculations on FeS clusters have always used a single (``restricted'') orbital basis, where the spin-charge correlation must be entirely captured by the DMRG wavefunction.
 However, if we allow different orbitals for different spins (see Fig.~\ref{fig:1}F) we find a large improvement in the DMRG energy at a given bond dimension, surpassing all previous choices of orbitals, as much of the spin-charge correlation is captured in the basis itself.
-Using this unusual ``unrestricted orbital'' DMRG formed the basis for progress in this work.
+Using this unusual ``unrestricted orbital'' DMRG (denoted as UDMRG) formed the basis for progress in this work.
+Correspondingly, we perform CC with spin-unrestricted HF reference (denoted as UCC).

 Even after spin symmetry breaking, the many classical electronic configurations (e.g. 78750 for localized Fe(II) and Fe(III) charges) poses a challenge.
-For example, if one starts from one local electronic configuration as a reference state for CC, and the actual ground state is another, the reference is orthogonal to the ground state and CC will fail (although DMRG does not suffer from this problem, see SM~Sec.~\ref{sec:sm-ref-dep}).
+For example, if one starts from one local electronic configuration as a reference state for UCC, and the actual ground state is another, the reference is orthogonal to the ground state and UCC will fail (although UDMRG does not suffer from this problem, see SM~Sec.~\ref{sec:sm-ref-dep}).
 Similarly, the possibility for delocalized versus localized electrons creates a multiconfigurational problem: even in a simplified model where delocalized electrons only explore one valence orbital per Fe, the squared overlap of a reference mean-field state with only local Fe charges with the true ground-state decreases by $\sim \frac{1}{2}$ for every delocalized pair in the exact state.
-Thus CC calculations that start from the wrong initial electronic configuration and charge distribution cannot reliably describe the ground-state.
+Thus UCC calculations that start from the wrong initial electronic configuration and charge distribution cannot reliably describe the ground-state.
 However, this multiconfigurational nature is arguably trivial, because it can be removed by properly choosing the initial orbitals.
 The challenge is one of \emph{multiple competing configurations}, rather than an intrinsic multiconfigurational problem.